NehalSinghal/AntarikPadyatra/apy.md

  15. Niti is different, Maana is different.
 There are bears there.
 Trip with Atul Sati ji.
 Had gone to Surai Khota also.
 There the post office is also on the road.
 Had gone too Malari.
 There is lonely road.
 Later it was known that the bears come.
 No one comes.
 Went with Atul ji.
 Walked during day time.
 Got to know about bears coming later.
  16. Everything is for self-purification.
 If you connect with more people, then people will ask which organization they are from, which NGOs they are from.
 Therefore, as much as you can for your self-satisfaction with your own hands do, it is enough.
  17. Many people will walk (in travel) out of curiosity or for tourism.
 Each with own feeling.
 There is no problem.
  18. Short route from Helang to Joshimath?
-A short path used by Shri Jaipal Singh Chauhan ji.
+A short path used by padyatri.
   19. TA Battalion: Territorial Army plants tree in Himalayas.
   20. "Plant trees in Badrinath.
 There is water.
 But seeds needed.
 Soil needed."
 This work can be done only when it is motivated by public sentiment.
   21. People visit Badrinath are a lot.
 If people bring handful of mud also then it'll be a lot.